-Fear of Failure: What if I spend all this time, money and energy and nobody wants what I have written.
+Fear of Failure: What if I spend all this time, money, and energy, and nobody wants what I have written.
 I'm not really an author if I self publish.
 What if I go to book stores and they don't want my book.
 Why even write it if it will fail?
-Is being in a collaborative book even considered authroship?
+Is being in a collaborative book even considered authorship?

 You are an author when...

 When your writing is featured as a book, manuscript, article.
 They may also diversify and be speakers as well.
 Their entire focus is getting the material out to the world to create awareness about a topic that is important to them.

 An author throws caution to the wind, becomes a maverick, a crusader for the understanding that they cannot leave this world without sharing their wisdom and insight.
 Even if their message falls on some deaf ears, they believe, if they can share one awareness with one person that helps create positive change then the effort was worth any struggle.